Julia Set in Quantum Evolution: The case of Dynamical Quantum Phase Transitions: Introduction

 In standard QPTs, changing a parameter in the Hamiltonian modifies the energy spectrum, and the transition is typically associated with a vanishing energy gap in continuous cases, or a level crossing between competing ground states in first-order transitions \cite{vojta}.
 In contrast, DQPTs occur under a fixed Hamiltonian when quenched from a non-eigenstate.
 Since the Hamiltonian is fixed during the evolution, the energy spectrum is also fixed.
 The transition is instead caused by a modification of the complex amplitudes, especially the phase factors, of the energy eigenstates, in the thermodynamic limit.

-Quench dynamics has emerged as a central theme in contemporary quantum many-body systems, with relevance spanning from fundamental questions, such as thermalization \cite{quench}, entanglement growth \cite{entang}, and non-equilibrium dynamics \cite{krish,paraj1,paraj2,nechaev}, to practical applications in quantum computation and information processing \cite{vajna,yuanfidelity}.
-Among various phenomena in this context, DQPTs have attracted significant attention \cite{heyl2,expt2,experiment,banuls,halimeh2023,Andras,pozsgay,maslowski,jafari2024,jafari2025,yu2021,uma,zhou,mishra,smbpotts}.
+Quench dynamics has emerged as a central theme in contemporary quantum many-body systems, with relevance spanning from fundamental questions, such as thermalization \cite{quench}, entanglement growth \cite{entang}, and non-equilibrium dynamics \cite{fischer,krish,paraj1,paraj2,nechaev}, to practical applications in quantum computation and information processing \cite{vajna,yuanfidelity}.
+Among various phenomena in this context, DQPTs have attracted significant attention \cite{heyl2,expt2,experiment,banuls,halimeh2023,Andras,pozsgay,maslowski,johann,jafari2024,jafari2025,yu2021,uma,zhou,mishra,niccolo,smbpotts}.
 Initially identified in the transverse field Ising model \cite{heylprl}, these transitions have since been investigated in a wide range of settings.
 Despite this progress, a key open question remains: To what extent do the critical behaviors observed in DQPTs reflect analogues of equilibrium thermal phase transitions, and under what conditions might genuinely new phases or critical phenomena emerge?
 Addressing this question is essential for advancing our understanding of non-equilibrium quantum matter and its possible classification.

 Recently, real space renormalization group (RG) methods have been employed to study DQPTs exactly in a variety of scale-invariant lattices across different spatial dimensions \cite{amina,smbpotts}.
-Unlike conventional thermal phase transitions, the RG treatment of these transitions involves iterating the transformation in a suitably chosen complex parameter plane.
+The RG treatment of these transitions involves iterating the transformation in a suitably chosen complex parameter plane.
 This approach draws upon techniques from complex dynamical systems, particularly the theory of iterated maps of complex variables \cite{milnor,beardon,carleson}, and has been demonstrated for models such as the three-state quantum Potts model \cite{smbpotts}.